Grainne10/applied_statistics/README.md

 ## Problems

 ### Problem 1 - Extending  the Lady Tasting Tea Experiment
 This problem extends Fisher's *Lady Tasting Tea* experiment.
 In this experiment, the null hypothesis is that the lady cannot actually taste the difference and any correct answers are due to guessing.

-## Add a note on the null hypothesis
+It is the idea that we assume to be true until evidence shows us that it is not.
+We can reject the null hypothesis when we can prove that something is true.
+When you see something showing a statistically significant result, you really mean that there was enough evidence provided to reject a null hypothesis.

 In the original test, the probability of correctly identifying all 4 tea-first cups by chance is:

 $$